-One pre-eminent writing on social infrastructure is a book by Eri Klinenberg which would support my premise of social infrastructure and is benefit towards low-income housing families.
-Klinenberg (2018) agrees with Kraatz et al (2022) in that social infrastructure nurtures economic growth.
+Eri Klinenberg, a seminal author on which would support my premise of social infrastructure and ibenefit Klinenberg (2018) agrees with Kraatz et al (2022) that social infrastructure nurtures economic growth.
 Klinenberg (2018) distinguishes between social capital and social infrastructure in that social capital is a measurement of relationships and networks and social infrastructure are the conditions that determine whether social capital develops (p.
 5).
 Klinenberg also introduces the concept of antisocial infrastructure which divides and separates.

 Health and Wellbeing